Okmanbro2/taro2/README.md

-The Taro Engine was abandoned in late 2024 in favor of the brand new (and arguably worse, cryptoslop and ai-driven) indie.fun webspace.
-I, Okmanbro2, fixed, and repurposed this engine to host a single game.
+The Taro Engine was abandoned in late 2024 as MODD.IO transitioned into becoming INDIE.FUN.
+Thanks to the engine being public, I fixed a lot of bugs and made it fit a single game.json.

-Why is copilot naming my commits

 ## What's included in the box.